armyofevilrobots/helenplatt.ca/content/art/whinge.md

 weight: 10
 ---

 I created this sign as a pick-me-up (or kick in the butt) to hang in my studio.
-This kind of advice is rarely welcome when coming from someone else but perfectly acceptable to say to oneself.
 I designed it in a teapot as I’ve found there are few situations in life that can’t be improved upon by a strong pot of tea!
 Laser cut birch panel and tinted epoxy.
 Price does not include tax or shipping.